AdamKomarowski/unrealtechart/book/Tools/Tools.md

 We start with UE5’s powerful visual‑scripting system.
 You’ll learn how to prototype ideas rapidly, expose parameters for designers, and iterate without recompiling.
 Expect hands‑on demos that get results on‑screen fast.

-Part 2 — Python

-With the workflow proven in Blueprints, we’ll graduate to Python scripting.
-Here we automate repetitive tasks, build pipeline helpers, and interface with external tools.
-Python lets us glue systems together and speed up daily production chores.

-Part 3 — C++

-Finally, we translate our prototypes into performant, production‑ready C++.
-This chapter focuses on writing clean modules, extending the editor, and squeezing every drop of performance out of custom tools.

-Whether you’re a technical artist looking to iterate visually, a pipeline engineer automating processes, or a programmer chasing raw speed, you’ll find something valuable in each chapter.
-Dive in, follow along, and let’s build better tools together!

 Video Tutorials

 How to Use the BugIt Command in Unreal Engine